shurtador/WhatsappBot/Planning/prd.md

 - [ ] Create Dockerfile for Go service

 ### Phase 3: Next.js Application
-- [ ] **3.1 Next.js Project Setup and Configuration**
+- [x] **3.1 Next.js Project Setup and Configuration**
-  - [ ] Create Next.js project with TypeScript in `nextjs-app/` directory
+  - [x] Create Next.js project with TypeScript in `nextjs-app/` directory
-  - [ ] Configure TypeScript with strict mode and proper settings
+  - [x] Configure TypeScript with strict mode and proper settings
-  - [ ] Set up ESLint and Prettier for code quality
+  - [x] Set up ESLint and Prettier for code quality
-  - [ ] Configure Next.js for API routes and server-side rendering
+  - [x] Configure Next.js for API routes and server-side rendering
-  - [ ] Set up project structure with proper folder organization
+  - [x] Set up project structure with proper folder organization
-  - [ ] Create base layout and global styles
+  - [x] Create base layout and global styles (Chakra UI)
-  - [ ] Configure environment variables and `.env.local`
+  - [x] Configure environment variables and `.env.local`
+  - [x] **(Extra)** Built a professional landing page with Chakra UI for developer experience and future use. **This will be moved to Phase 3.6/3.7 for further development.**

+> **Note:** The landing page was built early to ensure Chakra UI integration and a smooth developer experience, but the main focus for the next phases will be backend workflows and CLI flows.
+UI/UX work (including the landing page and dashboards) will be continued in Phase 3.6 (Contact Management UI) and Phase 3.7 (Business Intelligence Features).

 - [ ] **3.2 Supabase Client Integration and Authentication**
   - [ ] Install and configure Supabase client libraries